mjftw/pluma-automation/docs/tutorials/1-tutorial-introduction.md

 You can use your normal computer as the Lab host machine, although we recommended that you are running Linux.
 The Lab code is developed and tested using Ubuntu 16.04 or newer, so you may have an easier time using these distributions.

 #### Hardware

-You will also need some an embedded platform to act as your DUT board.
+You will also need an embedded platform to act as your DUT board.
 For these tutorials we will be using a Raspberry Pi 4 running [Raspian Buster][raspian] as our DUT, but you can replace this with whatever board you have on hand.

 You will also need some way to connect to the console on the DUT.
-We recommend a USB to UART debug cable, but could also use SSH for your console if DUT is network accessible.
+We recommend a USB to UART debug cable, but could also use SSH for your console if the DUT is network accessible.
 See [Console Classes](../quick-start-guide/console-classes.md).

 It is also very useful to be able to turn the DUT on and off from Python, and a requirement for any kind of boot testing.